urquha/harvest_forecast_to_bigquery/README.md

 # Forecast to Bigquery
 A repo for TPXimpact to ingest forecast data in python and load into bigquery.

+The project is all deployed with terraform from the terraform folder.

 The diagram shows:
 - External forecast api
 - Python code which extracts, transforms and loads the data into big query